thai-nghi/coup/README.md

 # Guide to use
 Since there's no tutorial available for the game yet.
 Please contact me for instruction how to play.
+You can use 2 browsers to create 2 accounts and play with yourself to test out the features of the game.

 # Local development